 Fishing is one of the town’s most popular outdoor activities.
 The rivers and streams are full of hearty game fish like trout, salmon and massive sturgeon.
 There’s also an amusement park nearby and popular flea market that has been an iconic weekly social event for over 40 years.

-Squamish is a small town less than an hour from Vancouver along the Sea-to-Sky Highway that leads to Whistler.
+Squamish is a small town along the Sea-to-Sky Highway that leads to Whistler.
 Its location is at Howe Sound at the base of beautiful mountain range.

 Squamish is a convenient trip for a day of fun.
 It’s popular among rock climbers seeking dramatic rock faces to climb and other adventure seekers who like biking and hiking trails.